mibwurrepo/Microbial-bioinformatics-introductory-course-Material-2018/07-MAW-PVI.md

 ## Prepare data for SpiecEasi

-The calcualtion of SpiecEasi are time consuming.
-For this tutorial we will have the necessary input files for SpiecEasi.
+The calculation of SpiecEasi are time consuming.
+For this tutorial, we will have the necessary input files for SpiecEasi.

 * OTU table
 * Taxonomy table